Very important to remember that “A NAME

-We must remember that A NAME IS A SOUND and if we change the SOUND, we change the name!
+IS A SOUND” and if we change the SOUND, by adding the uninspired vowels, we falsify the name, by changing the

-most important subject in the world, because there is salvation, healing, deliverance, and prosperity, etc in it!
+in the world, because there is salvation, healing, deliverance, and prosperity, etc in it, and his name is magnified above

 Did you know that the scripture teaches that we are wonderfully made, Psalms 139:14,